lambertlb/CppTranslator/README.md

 **CppTranslatorFeatureTest**.
 You can then build the **IntegrationTest** project to compile and link the tests.
 ### Linux
 If you want to build the C# portions of the project you will need .Net and Visual Studio Code installed.
 Add the CppTranslator folder as workspace then open terminal and do **dotnet build**.
-The C++ files will error out but thats ok.
+The C++ files will error out but thats OK.
 To build the C++ portions you will need [Google Test](https://github.com/google/googletest) installed.
 Then do the following
 ```
 mkdir build